Chocolate Beer Bread recipe using leftover, frozen stout.

-- 3 cups all purpose, unbleached flour
+- 3 cups flour

-- 1.5 tsp salt
+- 1.5 teaspoons salt

-- 4.5 tsp baking powder
+- 4.5 teaspoons baking powder

-- 1/3 cup white sugar
+- 1/3 cups brown sugar

 - 1 cup vegan chocolate chips

-- 1/2 tsp vanilla
+- 1/2 teaspoon vanilla extract

 - 12 ounces stout (Frozen/thawed and flat.
 Or not.)

 - Bake for 45 minutes, then brush with melted Coconut Spread and return to oven for another 10 minutes, until a knife inserted in the middle comes out clean.